 - “The definition of success is waking up in the morning with a smile on your face, knowing it’s going to be a great day.” — Mark Cuban, billionaire investor

-- “I measure success by how many people love me.” — Warren Buffet, billionaire investor.
+- “I measure success by how many people love me.” — Warren Buffet, the billionaire investor.

 - “It is also nice to feel like you made a difference — inventing something or raising kids or helping people in need.” — Bill Gates, Microsoft co-founder

-Now these are the ultra-billionaires of the world, the so called Success Magnets who are re-defining our conventional success mantras, right in front of our eyes.
+Now, these are the ultra-billionaires of the world, the so-called Success Magnets who are redefining our conventional success mantras, right in front of our eyes.
 Although all these individuals are undoubtedly wealthy, notice that no one mentions “having millions in the bank” as a definition of success.
-Nor things as having more followers on social media, making others envious or having an expensive lifestyle.
+Nor things such as having more followers on social media, making others envious, or having an expensive lifestyle.